AndrienkoAleksandr/che/agents/go-agents/docs/rest_api.md

 _GET /process_

-- `all`(optional) - if `true` then all the processes including _dead_ ones will be returned(respecting paging ofc), otherwise only _alive_ processes will be returnedg
+- `all`(optional) - if `true` then all the processes including _dead_ ones will be returned(respecting paging ofc), otherwise only _alive_ processes will be returned

 #### Response